COVID-19: Support for businesses and the self-employed

-Kensington and Chelsea Chamber of Commerce
+Kensington, Chelsea and Westminster Chamber of Commerce

 Visit the Kensington and Chelsea Chamber of Commerce website to see what events are planned.

 Westway Trust have been in touch with all their business tenants with help advice and support.
-Westway are also working closely with Age UK, the Volunteer Centre Kensington and Chelsea, the council and other groups to see how we can best support vulnerable people in the area.

 For further information visit Westway Trust COVID-19 webpages.